joelspi97/MI-blog/README.md

 1. npm install
 2. npm run devStart

-I don't claim ownership for any of the images used on it.
+I don't claim ownership for any of the images used on it (beside the ones that include myself in them).